 Please don’t do this.
 I beg you.
 When I first saw this color palette I said, WHAT?
 That’s 2020, right?

 There is nothing about these versions of these two colors that we need right now…even if it is Gen Z yellow.
-I am not going to do it.
 I am not going to say how beautiful the Pantone color(s) of the Year are.
-They are not.
+They are colors we’ll see first, shouting at us to “stay in our lane.”
 It’s true, almost universally, we could use some happiness and hope, but these two colors are NOT going to give us that.

-I really almost vomited when I saw the Pantone presentation today of their “Color of the Year: Bright Yellow and Battleship Grey.”
+When I saw the Pantone presentation today of their “Color of the Year: Bright Yellow and Battleship Grey” I wanted to scream, or vomit.
 That’s the influence these two colors have on the body, stress and indigestion.

 The colors we live with influence our human body and those colors drive our behavior.